 What Does A Supportive Relationship Feel Like?
 The Types Of Support In A Relationship

 For the collective health of society, as well as that of relationships across the globe, it is important to have conversations surrounding support.
-The first step in this direction is understanding the 4 kinds of support that we can lend to a loved one.
+The first step in this direction is understanding the four kinds of support that we can lend to a loved one.

 1. Emotional support

 This is the support we offer most frequently to our family and friends.
 Empathy plays a key role in emotional support; it entails listening, being affectionate (often physically), and acknowledging the pain felt by the other.
-Hugs, holding hands, caressing, pecks on the cheek, etc. are all forms of emotional support.
-Maybe nothing can be done to change the situation that is causing sorrow but one can always show solidarity in small ways through emotional support in a relationship.

-2. Types of support in a relationship – Tangible support
+2. Types of support – Tangible support

 Decisive action to aid another person during their rough patch is tangible support.
 They are the activities we carry out intending to help people by easing their burden.
 For example, picking up someone’s heavy luggage, cleaning a friend’s house, or making calls on someone’s behalf.
 Tangible support is overt, and hence, most easy to spot.